Table of Contents

 - Payment terms: Net 90 days

 Once the goods are shipped, the supplier provides proof to its bank.
-The supplier’s bank then forwards the proof to the bank that issued the L/C to obtain payment.
+The supplier’s bank then forwards the proof to the bank that issued the L/C to obtain payment from the P/O financing company.
 L/Cs are legally binding and are often used in the cross-border transactions or when the parties have not done business together before.

-Once the order has been fulfilled, the customer pays $500,000 to the PO financing company.
+Once the order has been fulfilled, the customer pays $50,000 to the PO financing company within 90 days.

 Alternatively, instead of waiting for 90 days, the reseller may choose to factor the invoice.
-In that case, the factoring company pays the PO company $350,000, holds a percentage of the invoice as reserve and advances the reseller the rest.
-Once the invoice is paid, the reserve—minus the factoring company’s fee—is returned to the reseller.
+In that case, the factoring company pays the PO company a percentage of the invoice, which the PO company forwards to the reseller after it deducts its fee.
+The factoring company may or may not hold a reserve, which is returned to the reseller once the invoice is collected.

 As part of the qualification process, the PO financing company typically reviews the credit profile and track record of other parties involved in the transaction: